marcinwal/BlackJack/README.md

 I also had fun with some map/reduce functions like Game.prototype.areAllPlayersFinished.

 Dealer is not allowed to split at the moment but it can be added.
 I did small styling using bootstrap.

+I have to add that I read about few BlackJack strategies which was also interesting and who knows it may be even beneficial one day :).